 I hope you enjoy every minute of reading this interview, I know I did!

 I’ve always loved fashion.
 I think it had something to do with spending my early years in the Solomon Islands, and observing how different cultural outfits signified a different level of status within the community.
-When I moved to Australia, I found that this was ofcourse universal.
+When I moved to Australia, I found that this was of course universal.
 I went onto studying Fashion and became interested in how the very powerful industry could be a catalyst for good.
-Then at the age of 21, I embarked on a year long trip from Mexico, down to Peru with the aim of employing women from rural villages to create beautiful, distinctive Latin American textiles and garments.
-My idea was to sell these authentic, beautiful pieces here in Australia, while helping to preserve these traditional textile practises and empowering the women of these villages with fair employment.
+Then at the age of 21, I embarked on a year-long trip from Mexico, down to Peru with the aim of employing women from rural villages to create beautiful, distinctive Latin American textiles and garments.
+My idea was to sell these authentic, beautiful pieces here in Australia while helping to preserve these traditional textile practices and empowering the women of these villages with fair employment.

 Unfortunately, after a few unsafe experiences, I had to cut the trip short.
 Upon my arrival home I was offered a job CUE.
 It was there were I learnt the importance of investing in high quality, beautifully fitted and timeless garments.
 With most of their range being made in Australia, CUE is listed as one of the ‘most ethical Australian labels’ according to ECA.
 I’m usually quite skeptical when it comes to titles like these.
 I also studied marketing so I was well aware of ‘green-washing’.
 I started digging deeper into what it actually meant to be an ‘ethical fashion’ label.
 Turns out there are a lot more factors than just being made in Australia.
 I also learnt just how much of an impact it had on our planet and was astonished at how hush-hush it’s all kept (considering I studied fashion and no one ever mentioned just how tolling the industry is!)
 I wanted to share my findings with others, and starting a blog became a natural extension of that.